tenstorrent/tt-inference-server/tt-metal-llama3-70b/README.md

 #### Repack the weights

-Use the docker container to run the `repack_weights.py` script:
+Use the docker container to run the `repack_weights.py` script.
+See section on how to use `.env.default` to add correct env vars in [Environment Variables](#environment-variables).
 ```bash
 docker run \
   --rm \